sidneycadot/connect4/README.md

 board visited, by inspecting the boards that can be reached from it (and that were previously visited and annotated as such).
-The end result is that all board states will be annotated with their game-theoretical value: either "won in P plies for player X (A or B" or "not winnable by either player if optimal play is assumed", i.e., a draw.
+The end result is that all board states will be annotated with their game-theoretical value: either "won in P plies for player X (A or B)" or "not winnable by either player if optimal play is assumed", i.e., a draw.

 The ability to perform both the forward and backward stages relies heavily on